schiroky/ComplianceUtility/Manuals/4.0.0/Manual.md

 The Compliance Utility uses additional sources from the Internet to make its functionality fully available.

 > [!WARNING]
-> Unexpected errors may occur, and some features may be limited, if there is no connection to the Internet.
+> Unexpected errors may occur, and some features may be limited, if there is no Internet connection or if the connection is filtered, proxied, or otherwise restricted.
 ### 🔵AIPService module <a name="aipservice-module"></a>

 The [AIPService module](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) is required to proceed the options [AIP service configuration](#aip-service-config), [Protection templates](#protection-templates), and [Endpoint URLs](#endpoint-urls) from the [COLLECT](#collect) menu.